 Module Unit of study.
 Each such unit is given a code.
-The code structure is as follows:

-Faculty indicator (S = Science and Agriculture).
+The code structure is as follows: Faculty indicator (S = Science and Agriculture).
 First letter Department or discipline indicator (BOT = Botany, CHM = Chemistry, etc.).

-Next three letters Year-level (5, 7 or 8).

-Numeric to distinguish between modules offered in the same year and semester

-First number (01, 02, 03, etc.).
-The numeric "00" is used to signify a research dissertation or

-Second and third numbers thesis.
+Next three letters Next tillee letters Year-level (5, 7 or 8) Numeric to distinguish between modules offered in the same year and semester First number First number (01, 02, 03, etc.).
+The numeric "00" is used to signify a research dissertation or Second and third numbers thesis.
 Elective (module) A module selected from a given list.

-Prerequisite module A module which must be passed before registration of the proposed module is allowed.
+Prerequisite module A module which must be passed before registration of the proposed module is On an analytic and date allowed.
 Co-requisite module A module which must be passed prior to or in the same semester as the proposed module.

-PrerequisiteA module which must be passed before the registration of a module having the prerequisite.

-Co-requisite A module which must be passed before, or registered together with, the module having the co-requisite.
+Prerequisite A module which must be passed before the registration of a module having the Frerequisite prerequisite.
+Co requisite Co-requisite A module which must be passed before, or registered together with, the module Q having the co-requisite.
 Curriculum The modules that comprise a qualification.
 Programme A structured curriculum leading to a qualification.
 Assessment The evaluation of a student's work in a module.
 This will include a combination of tests, seminars, assignments, projects, examinations (formal official evaluations) and other methods.

-Continuous Assessment Mark

-(CAM)

-The mark awarded to a student and arises from assessments conducted within a module but excludes the final summative examination.
+Continuous Assessment Mark The mark awarded to a student and arises from assessments conducted within (CAM) a module but excludes the final summative examination.
 The syllabus for each module indicates how the CAM mark is calculated.
 Notional study hours The learning time required for a student of average ability to meet the outcomes for a module.

-Credit points (credits)

-One credit point is the value assigned to ten notional study hours of learning and assessment.
+Credit points (credits) One credit point is the value assigned to ten notional study hours of learning and assessment.
 Senate The Senate of the University of Zululand.

-University Jniversity of Zululand.
+University The University of Zululand.